tanujveera/React-Javascript/README.md

 ```

 ## Hoisting
-During creation phase, all variable and function declarations are moved to the top of the code.
+During creation phase, all variable and function declarations are moved to the top of the scope before execution.

 ```js
 console.log(a); // undefined